Paul Kennerley

-Paul Kennerley is an English songwriter living in Nashville, Tennessee.
+Paul Kennerley (born 1948) is an English songwriter living in Nashville, Tennessee.

 Biography

 Kennerley was born in Hoylake, Cheshire, England, in 1948, where his father was a director of a company based in nearby Liverpool.
 He was the youngest of four children.
 At the age of 8, he attended a preparatory boarding school in Cheshire, followed by Stowe School in Buckinghamshire, and Copford Glebe in Essex.

 After leaving school, Kennerley apprenticed in the design studios of a Liverpool advertising agency.
 In 1969, he spent several months at an agency in New York City before returning to London, where he worked as a layout artist.

 For as early as he can remember, he had an over-arching passion for music.
-In the early 70’s Kennerley held a secondary job managing the London “pub rock” band The Winkies.
+In the early 70’s, Kennerley held a secondary job managing the London “pub rock” band The Winkies.
 1974 he left advertising in order to pursue and develop his songwriting.
-In 1975 he became enraptured by country music, having heard a Waylon Jennings record.
+In 1975, he became enraptured by country music, having heard a Waylon Jennings record.
 "It really excited me and led me to discover many other artists and an entire genre I had never listened to before."
 Kennerley recalled.

 Although he wanted only to write country songs, his lack of experience of rural American life and culture seemed inauthentic.
 That led him to write songs set in historical settings that eventually became the much lauded Civil War concept album White Mansions.

 His songs have been featured in hit films such as A Star is Born (2018) and Thelma & Louise and have been recorded by the greats of music including Emmylou Harris, Linda Ronstadt, Ringo Starr, Waylon Jennings, Johnny Cash, Nanci Griffith, Dave Edmunds, Brenda Lee, Glen Campbell, The Everly Brothers, Kenny Rogers, The Nitty Gritty Dirt Band, Chet Atkins and Mark Knopfler, Bradley Cooper and Lady Gaga, Martina McBride, The Judds, Marty Stuart, Patty Loveless, Charlie Daniels, The Highwaymen, Dierks Bentley, Lonnie Donegan, Levon Helm, Rick Danko, Solomon Burke, Don Williams, The Crickets, and more.